Ariges770/Finance-API/README.md

 make clean
 ```
 ### How to Run the App
-In order to run the app, all you have to do is enter...
+To run the app, all you have to do is enter...
 ```Bash
 make run
 ```